-- 510 Alternatively, the environmental compensation developedused by DST the Observair sensors was observedseen to reduce the effect of changes in temperature.
-Due to the unfortunate circumstances changes.
-Unfortunately, the Observair sensors are not being produced as of DSTs untimely cease the end of operations2023.
-Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel, Cados and Kirchstetter et al. (2018) could be applied to as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a - 515 solution to the temperature artifacts.
+Alternatively, the environmental compensation used by the Observair sensors was seen to reduce the effect of temperature changes.
+Unfortunately, the Observair sensors are not being produced as of the end of 2023.
+Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel et al. (2018) could be applied as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a solution to the temperature artifacts.
 Please note that in the publication Caubel et al. (2018) the name Aerosol Black Carbon Detector (ABCD) is used, which is the academic prototype of the Observair sensor.

-The wind analysis shows the potential of It was observed that a dense sensor network could be utilized in sourceapportionment of BC in urban areas.
+It was observed that a dense sensor network could be utilized in source-apportionment of BC in urban areas.
 This allows the identification of major sources of combustion-based particles or areas and times where the particles are especially prevalent.
 This information can be used in the urban planning, emission regulations, policy making and emission mitigation for such areas to reduce adverse impacts of BC.

-Code availability
+445 Code availability